 Once you select the most cost-effective method of providing the requested services, you will then submit the FCC Form 466 (Funding Request and Certification Form).
 The FCC Form 466 provides information to USAC about the type of service(s) ordered, rates, service provider, and date of service provider selection.
 It also certifies that the bid you selected was the most cost-effective bid that you received.
 You must use one FCC Form 466 for each service/circuit.

-On the FCC Form 466, you may request Telecom Program support based on the circuit distance, or on the difference between the cost for services at the HCP’s location and what the same circuit would cost in a city with a population of 50,000 or more in the your site’s state.
+On the FCC Form 466, you may request Telecom Program support based on the difference between the cost for services at the HCP’s location and what the same service would cost in a city with a population of 50,000 or more in the your site’s state.

 Program rules do not allow you to request funding for the same service (e.g., circuit) from both the Telecom Program and the HCF Program.

 Documentation: You may need to work with your service provider to obtain the information and documentation necessary to complete the FCC Form 466.
 For example, the service provider may need to provide detailed circuit information, a circuit diagram, invoices for a service, or contract information.

 Information Requests: As you submit your FCC Form 466, please upload all required documentation with your form.
 If USAC doesn’t receive sufficient documentation, RHC program reviewers will reach out to account holders with a request for more information (“Information Request”).
 Reviewers send Information Requests to collect any missing documentation, address deficiencies, or ask clarifying questions about the FCC form.
 If you receive an Information Request, you must respond to it within 14 calendar days.
 Failure to respond within 14 calendar days will result in a denial.